RogueAngelfire/the_horseshoe_inn_v1/README.md

 did not and implied I hadn't commited for 3 days which clearly wasnt the case.
 However, the only thing I could do was in the terminal type: $ git checkout  then $ git pull I made a quick adjustment to bag html and made the commit noting this issue at the same time and evething was successful.

+07/12/20
+I lost a day due to my workspace of 3 months becoming corrupted.
+I notified gitpod and I am still waiting for a Response I believe it was to commiting work after my cache being cleared in the browser and logging me out of my programs.
+I have now had to set a branch up and reinstall migrations.
+The only positive I have taken from this is I now know what to do if this happens again.

 # Data store integration